-5.4.1.3 Modular Headend Architecture Functionality
+5.4.3 Modular Headend Architecture Functionality

-To assist with the transition from traditional EQAM and CMTS devices to the converged implementation of the CCAP, a CCAP can also function as a universal edge QAM.
+To assist with the transition from traditional EQAM and CMTS devices to the converged implementation of the CCAP, a CCAP can also function as a Universal EQAM.
 This allows the CCAP to conform to the architecture defined in [MHA TR], allowing existing CMTS infrastructure to be leveraged while transitioning in CCAP devices.
 This approach will be essential during the transition from current CMTS/EQAM deployments to the deployment of the CCAP.

-It is anticipated that devices implemented this way would be capable of operating in either in Universal EQAM or CCAP mode and changing mode could require a software change.
+It is anticipated that devices implemented this way would be capable of operating in either Universal EQAM or CCAP mode and changing mode could require a software change.

-5.4.2 Modular CCAP Architecture
+5.4.4 Forwarding Mode Options